ViyyapuSirisha/M1_Application_Calender/5_Report/README.md

 [![Git Inspector](https://github.com/ViyyapuSirisha/M1_Application_Calender/actions/workflows/Git_Inspector.yml/badge.svg)](https://github.com/ViyyapuSirisha/M1_Application_Calender/actions/workflows/Git_Inspector.yml)

-# CONCLUSION
+CONCLUSION

-A Calendar is very useful in our day to day life. we can add/notes events to remember that specific days like birthday's, Anniversaries, meetings, etc. We can get our past, present and future calendars with festivals .
+A Calendar is very useful in our day to day life. we can add/notes events to remember that specific days like birthday's, Anniversaries, meetings, etc. We can get our past, present and future calendars with festivals.